unwired/pypacker/README.md

 # Alternative: Use multi-value index-notation.
 This will stop parsing at any non-matching layer:
 packet_found = pkt[Ethernet,IP,TCP,Telnet]
 ```

+- Use pypy instead of cpython (~3x faster related to full packet parsing)

 - For even more performance disable auto fields (affects calling bin(...)):
 ```